hyungmogu/coursera-building-a-dynamic-web-app-using-PHP-MySQL/5_retrieving_records_from_the_database/5_retrieving_records_from_the_database.md

-# Addings Records to Database
+# Retrieving Records from the Database

 1. SQL or `Structured Query Language` is used to insert data into database
     - Here, we are using MySQL